Last Night’s ‘American Crime Story’ Gave Us One Of The Best Awkward White Guy/Black Guy Handshakes Ever

 Last night’s episode focused on the part of the trial where the prosecution had OJ try on the gloves found at the crime scene.
 In hindsight, that was obviously a terrible move because the gloves didn’t fit, but while it hurt the prosecution, it invigorated the defense.
 That invigoration led to a ‘handshake’ between John Travolta’s Robert Shapiro and Courtney B. Vance’s Johnny Cochrane, and it was one of the most awkwardly wonderful handshakes ever:

 LOOK AT THAT!
 LOOK AT THAT HANDSHAKE!
 John Travolta uses his left hand to turn the handshaking hand over so he can initiate a double low five.
 It’s amazing.
 Any time someone goes to shake my hand from now I’m doing this, whether it’s a friend or a really important job interview.
 John Travolta just refuses to stop leaving his mark on pop culture.

-Posted on March 16, 2016, in Uncategorized and tagged american crime story, courtney b vance, FX, handshake, john travolta, johnny cochrane, oj simpson, robert shapiro, trial.
+Posted on March 16, 2016, in Average Blog Posts and tagged american crime story, courtney b vance, FX, handshake, john travolta, johnny cochrane, oj simpson, robert shapiro, trial.
 Bookmark the permalink.
 Leave a comment.